Teens leaving foster care face many challenges

 Bridging the gaps in Education, employment, home economics and more

-Nurturing parenting skills are an alternative to abusive and neglecting parenting and child-rearing practices.
+Nurturing parenting skills is an alternative to abusive and neglecting parenting and child-rearing practices.
 This program is sensitive to the needs of young parents and teaches them how to properly care for and nurture both themselves and their children.
 It explores and educates parents on the effects of positive parenting in a family.
 The long-term goals are to reduce the cycles of intergenerational abuse.

 Broadening career choices and opening paths to professions that are often overlooked and under-enrolled by minorities.
-A tour and introduction to the Broward Fire Academy revealed opportunities for men and women to professions that provide a sense of pride while protecting lives, property and the environment.
+A tour and introduction to the Broward Fire Academy revealed opportunities for men and women to professions that provide a sense of pride while protecting lives, property, and the environment.

 Independence Drive offers eligible youths an opportunity to gain a Florida Driver’s License.
-Drivers education is often a forgotten milestone in the life of a youth in foster care.
+Driver’s education is often a forgotten milestone in the life of a youth in foster care.
 This program is streamlined making the application and process simple and at no cost to the applicant

 Funded by BSO Law Enforcement Trust Fund Program